reactjs/rfcs/text/0000-server-components.md

     * ❌ *May not* use rendering lifecycle (effects).
 So `useEffect()` and `useLayoutEffect()` are not supported.
     * ❌ *May not* use browser-only APIs such as the DOM (unless you polyfill them on the server).
     * ❌ *May not* use custom hooks that depend on state or effects, or utility functions that depend on browser-only APIs.
-    * ✅ *May* use server-only data sources such as databases, internal (micro)services, filesystems, etc.
+    * ✅ *May* use `async / await` with server-only data sources such as databases, internal (micro)services, filesystems, etc.
     * ✅ *May* render other Server Components, native elements (div, span, etc), or Client Components.
     * **Server Hooks/Utilities:** Developers may also create custom hooks or utility libraries that are designed for the server.
 All of the rules for Server Components apply.
 For example, one use-case for server hooks is to provide helpers for accessing server-side data sources.
 * **Client Components:** These are standard React components, so all the rules you’re used to apply.
 The main new rules to consider are what they can’t do with respect to Server Components.
 Client Components: